fp-ts/core/docs/modules/Option.ts.md

 ## liftThrowable

-Lifts a function that may throw to one returning a `Option`.
+A utility function that lifts a function that throws exceptions into a function that returns an `Option`.

 **Signature**